therealahrion/Audio-Modification-Library/README.md

 * Works with nearly every device, kernel, and rom

 ## Change Log
+### v2.9 -
+* Changed copy functions (CP_PRFX and CP_NBPRFX) so it works with partitions other than system and vendor.
+UNITY variable no longer needed when the CP prefixes are used
+* Merged unity-wipe function with rest of installer - TIMEOFEXEC=1 still runs at the same time though so customrules aren't change

 ### v2.8 - 12.29.2017
 * Script improvements
 * oos oreo permissive workaround fixed and moved out of aml and into individual modules that need it